 The potential for growth in the U.S. real estate sector won’t dissipate over the next few years.

 So says Chip McKinley, senior vice-president and portfolio manager with Cohen & Steers in New York.
-He manages the Renaissance Global Real Estate Fund.
+Among other real estate funds, he manages the Renaissance Global Real Estate Fund.

 “U.S. REITs have enjoyed strong returns over the last 12 to 14 months, [but] they’re still not that expensive,” he adds.
 In fact, “people forget that 2013 was actually a bad year for returns.
 That’s when Bernanke started to do his tapering [and] that caused a lot of negativity around liquidity, interest rates, and forward growth.”